-However, stress isn’t triggered only by negative occasions.
+However, stress isn’t triggered only by adverse occasions.

 Ask a bride if she’s stressed on the day of her wedding.

-While it’s the happiest moment of her life, the pressure is huge.
+While it’s the happiest moment of her life, the pressure is enormous.

 Other examples are:

-Stress comes and, depending on how the circumstances affect you, it may kill your efficiency efforts.Don't let stress kill your productivity effortst by learning how it works. #coaching Click To Tweet
+Stress comes and, depending on how the circumstances affect you; it may kill your efficiency efforts.Don't let stress kill your productivity efforts by learning how it works. #coaching Click To Tweet

 How stress kills productivity